Paulgz/Color-Selector/README.md

 getColor(): Get current color

-getState(): returns an enum giving the current state.
-Can be:
+The color selector communicates to the user with unity events.
+The following events are available:

-  busy: user selecting color
+okayEvent: called when user taps okay button

-  okay: user selected okay button
+cancelEvent: called when user taps cancel button

-  cancel: user selected cancel button
+colorChangeEvent: called when color has changed